DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 ^^^^^^^^

 The curve which the vehicle is following is called "Driving Path".
 It can be modified by selecting it and going into "Edit Mode".
 In Edit mode you can also use the "Draw" or "Curve Pen" tool on the left sidebar to alter the Driving Path.

+The "Select Driving Path" button next to "Animate Vehicle" will select the Driving Path of the active vehicle and enter edit mode for that path if the path is visible.

 |
 .. _animation-presets: